ZhiweiZhen/N2G/README.md

 !python3 gog_driver.py gog -c config.yaml
 ```

-In each method, the folder 'data' contains
+For each method, the folder 'data' contains
-1. Differnent distance matrix generated using netcomp
+1. Different distance matrices generated using n2gnetcomp;
-2. Feature matrix
+2. Feature matrix;
-3. Class label
+3. Class label.

-For distance matrix, we have a $N \times N$ matrix whose values are pairwise distance for n graphs.
-Here we have lambda distance, deltance0 distance and vertex-edge overlop distance.

-Then we use the quantile threshold to generate the unweighted 0-1 adjacent matrix.
+For the distance matrix, we have a $N \times N$ matrix whose values are pairwise distance for n graphs.
+Here we consider using lambda distance, deltance0 distance and vertex-edge overlop distance.
+Afer that, we use the quantile threshold to generate the corresponding unweighted adjacent matrix.

 For each N2G, we have 7 features: average degree centrality, betweenness centrality, closeness centrality, eigenvector centrality, current flow betweenness cen-trality, subgraph centrality, and current flow closeness centrality.